sgshea/website/src/content/blog/neat.md

 source: https://github.com/sgshea/neat
 ---

-Implementation of [Neuroevolution of Augmenting Topologies (NEAT)](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) in Rust.
+A Rust implementation of the [Neuroevolution of Augmenting Topologies (NEAT)](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) algorithm.

 ## NEAT Overview
-NEAT is a genetic algorithm for the generation of evolving artificial neural networks by altering both the weights and structures through mutation and crossover.
+NEAT is a genetic algorithm which evolves the entire artificial neural network, including the network's weights and structure.
-The core functionality of the NEAT algorithm is implemented within this library, including genome repesentation with connection and node genes, mutation to alter weights and add connections or nodes, speciation based on a compatibility distance metric, fitness sharing to encourage speciation and genetic operations such as crossover to create improved genomes for the next generation of networks.

 ## Key Features
 - **Genome Representation**: NEAT uses a genome representation with connection and node genes that can be mutated to alter weights or add new connections/nodes.